Thoughts on Unit Studies

 by Susan Wise Bauer

-What about unit studies?
-Konos, Five in a Row, Greenleaf Press, Sonlight, TRISMS, and Learning Adventures all offer unit-study curricula.
+What is unit study?
 How do unit study methods compare with classical methods?
 And are there any weaknesses to the unit study approach?

 Unit study can be a wonderful method of learning.
 As a matter of fact, the classical education described in The Well-Trained Mind uses insights drawn from unit study.
 For example, we suggest reading literature that corresponds to the historical period you’re studying, so that literature and history become a mini-unit study organized around the chronological progression of history.
 And certainly the teaching methods we recommend in The Well-Trained Mind (narration, outlining, summarizing, keeping a time line, Socratic dialogue) can be integrated into a unit study program.